Share

 Unified transport network

-The OMR961 million joint initiative, being implemented and operated by Hafeet Rail, showcases significant confidence from a diverse group of local, regional, and international lenders, highlighting the project’s strategic relevance to both nations.
-This Omani-Emirati railway project represents the first segment of a unified transport and logistics network that will benefit the region economically and competitively.
-Additionally, the collaboration involves Etihad Rail, Oman Rail, and Mubadala, reflecting a shared vision for a connected and prosperous future, with Etihad Rail and ASYAD Group holding the largest shares in the venture.
+The OMR961 million joint initiative by Hafeet Rail is a huge vote of confidence from a diverse group of local, regional and international lenders on the project’s importance to both countries.
+This Omani-Emirati railway project is the first segment of a unified transport and logistics network that will benefit the region economically and competitively.
+It also involves Etihad Rail, Oman Rail and Mubadala, with Etihad Rail and ASYAD Group having the largest stake in the venture.

 Read more: UAE-Oman rail network: Logistics hub to usher a new era of growth